junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Don't worry about me," Cas says hastily.
 He runs toward the smoking mist, eyes starting to flare.

-"Dean --" Charlie's voice sounds up faintly from somewhere nearby, but her shape is nowhere to be found.
+"Dean --" Charlie's voice echoes faintly from somewhere nearby, but her shape is nowhere to be found.

 "Charlie, where are you?"
 Dean runs up to the closest black smoke, smelling sulfur and fire.
 The mocking laughter sounds more shrieking and hellish by each step he's getting closer.
 He waves the angel blade at the demon smoke.
 The unshapen demon squeals and thins, backing up slightly from where the blade sweeps through, rising higher up into the sky, beyond reach.
 The mist in its held drops down to the ground, condensing and forming slowly.